pip-services/pip-services-docs/content/en/python/commons/refer/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >

-    The Refer library provides a set of classes and interfaces that allows you to create, manage and resolve component dependencies that can be passed to other components to establish dependencies among them.
+    The Refer library provides a set of classes and interfaces that allows you to create, manage and resolve component dependencies that can be passed to other components to establish dependencies between them.

 ---
 ---